Skip to main content

 --device "Samsung Galaxy S24"

-Benchmarking the model gives useful information such as the model’s latency on the hardware platform, which layers are slowest, the number of layers executed on each compute unit type, and more!
+Profiling the model gives useful information such as the model’s latency on the hardware platform, which layers are slowest, the number of layers executed on each compute unit type, and more!
 We can use this information for advanced debugging and for iterating on the model’s design.
 We can answer questions like:

 • Can we optimize the slowest layer?